sindelio/sinds-promise/README.md

 ## Features

-The module exports an object with 4 methods in it:
+The module exports an object with 4 functions in it:

 - sinds_promise.all()
 - sinds_promise.race()
 - sinds_promise.resolve()
 - sinds_promise.reject()

-These methods display the same behavior as the standard Promise API.
+These functions display the same behavior as the standard Promise API.

 ## Installation